Renzo4Renzo/Renzo4Renzo/README.md

 # Renzo Diaz :male_detective:

-- 👋 Hi, I’m Renzo, a passionate :peru: Peruvian developer :peru:!
-- 👀 I’m interested in Web Developer, either backend or frontend technologies!
+👋 Hi, I’m Renzo, a passionate :peru: Peruvian developer :peru:! 👀 I’m interested in Web Development, either backend or frontend technologies!

-- 🌱 I’m currently learning React.js!
-- 💞️ I’m looking to collaborate on all kind of Web Projects!
+🌱 I’m currently learning MEAN and MERN stacks! 💞️ I’m looking to collaborate on all kind of Web Projects!

+## Contact me

 - 📫 You can contact me at renzodiaz554@gmail.com

 <!---